 |

-– Welcome – Welcome!
-I’m here tonight to tell you a story – a
+Welcome – Welcome – Welcome!
+I’m here tonight to tell you a

-very old story.
-It’s the story of a beautiful Jewish girl by
+story – a very old story.
+It’s the story of a beautiful Jewish

-the name of Dorothy-Esther Hadassah Mordechai.
-Perhaps you’ve
+girl by the name of Dorothy-Esther Hadassah Mordechai.
+Perhaps

-heard the “American” version of the story.
-I want to tell you
+you’ve heard the “American” version of the story.
+But, I want

 It’s sometimes